 Holo collects data as part of investigations into legal matters and litigation.
 Data can be collected from computers, mobile devices, cloud storage, and other sources.

 Holo takes reasonable steps to ensure that such Personal Data is reliable for its intended use, accurate, complete, and current.
-Holo takes reasonable and appropriate measures to comply with the requirement under the Privacy Shield to retain Personal Data in identifiable form only for as long as it serves a purpose of processing, which includes Holo's obligations to comply with professional standards, Holo's business purposes and unless a longer retention period is permitted by law, and it adheres to the Privacy Shield Principles for as long as it retains such Personal Data.
+Holo takes reasonable and appropriate measures to comply with the requirement under the DPF to retain Personal Data in identifiable form only for as long as it serves a purpose of processing, which includes Holo's obligations to comply with professional standards, Holo's business purposes and unless a longer retention period is permitted by law, and it adheres to the DPF Principles for as long as it retains such Personal Data.

 7. Enforcement and Liability

-Holo's participation in the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework is subject to investigation and enforcement by the Federal Trade Commission.
+Holo's participation in the EU-U.S. DPF Framework, the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF Framework is subject to investigation and enforcement by the Federal Trade Commission.

-In compliance with the Privacy Shield Principles, Holo commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to Privacy Shield.
-European Union and Swiss individuals with Privacy Shield inquiries or complaints should first contact Holo at: email@example.com.
+In compliance with the EU-U.S. Data Privacy Framework (EU-U.S. DPF), the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF), Holo commits to resolve complaints about our collection or use of your personal information transferred to the U.S. pursuant to the EU-U.S. DPF, the UK extension to the EU-U.S. DPF, and the Swiss-U.S. DPF.
+EU, UK, and Swiss individuals with inquiries or complaints should first contact Holo at: email@example.com.

-Holo has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
+Holo has further committed to refer unresolved DPF Principles-related complaints to a U.S.-based independent dispute resolution mechanism, DATA PRIVACY FRAMEWORK SERVICES, owned and operated in the United States by BBB NATIONAL PROGRAMS.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbbprograms.org/dpf-complaints for more information and to file a complaint.
 This service is provided free of charge to you.

-This Privacy Shield Policy may be amended from time to time consistent with the requirements of the Privacy Shield.
+This DPF Policy may be amended from time to time consistent with the requirements of the DPF.
 Appropriate notice regarding such amendments will be given.